mendersoftware/mender-docs/02.Overview/03.Identity/docs.md

 cpuid=1234123-ABC
 ```

-Newline characters are stripped, and it is not supported to have newline as part
+Newline characters are not supported and will be stripped.
-of values.
-If such characters may exist they need to be encoded.
-For example,
-a URL-compatible encoding `foo\nbar` becomes `foo%10bar`.
+If you want to include them, encode them in a URL format (`foo\nbar` becomes `foo%10bar`).

-Attributes appearing multiple times will have their values merged into a list.
+If an attribute appears multiple times, it will translate to a list.
-For example, output
+For example, this output:

 ```
 mac=0a:1b:3d:fe:02:33